GenericArt/BasicCalculator/README.md

 # BasicCalculator

-Just learning the basuc of C++ and QT.
+Just learning the basics of C++ and QT.